GSA/piv-guides/Template-2.md

 ## Copy and Paste the Content from the **_Template.md_** into your new Page.

-  1. At the top right area of your content window, click on the **pencil** symbol.
+  1. At the top right area of your Page's content window, click on the **pencil** symbol.

   > Your Page window is now in editing view (i.e., Markdown content creation mode).
 You will use this view to create content for your guide.